WangYihang/USB-Mouse-Pcap-Visualizer/README.md

 Tips :
         To use this python script , you must install the tshark first.
-        You can use `sudo apt-get install tshark` to install it Author :
+        You can use `sudo apt-get install tshark` to install it And the pillow lib is also required
+        You can install it by typing `sudo pip install pillow` Author :
         WangYihang <wangyihanger@gmail.com>
         If you have any questions , please contact me by email.
         Thank you for using.
 ```

 Demo :